Daniel-KM/Omeka-S-module-Access/README.md

 The module is compatible with the module [Statistics].
 It is important to redirect download urls to the module (see below config of ".htaccess").

+The module is compatible with the module [Derivative Media] that allows to use specific derivative files instead original (for example a standard mp4 instead of a proprietary and unreadable Microsoft wmf).
+Note the paths should be added to the Apache config (htaccess).

 ### Incompatibility

-Since version 3.4.17, the module is compatible with module [Group].
+Until version 3.4.16, the module was not compatible with module [Group].

 ### Installation of the module